foureyes/csci-ga.1120-fall2017-001/slides/09/data-files-advanced.markdown

 <section markdown="block">
-## Paths and open
+## Review Paths and open

 Using __open__, if you just pass in a file name as the first argument, Python will look in the directory that _the program is running from_.

 The directory that your program is running from is the __current working directory__.

-* in PyCharm, your project folder is your current working directory
+* in IDLE, the current working directory is where your file is located
 * if you're running from the __commandline__, __whatever directory you're in__ is the current working directory

-For example, in PyCharm, and your project is in:
+For example, if your file is in `/Users/myusername/my_amazing_project/`

 <pre><code data-trim contenteditable>
-/Users/myusername/PycharmProjects/my_amazing_project/
-</code></pre>

-<pre><code data-trim contenteditable>
 f = open("data.txt", 'r')
 # attempts to open this file:
-# /Users/myusername/PycharmProjects/my_amazing_project/data.txt
+# /Users/myusername/my_amazing_project/data.txt
 </code></pre>

 </section>